vlo-software/meeting-engine/README.md

 - `ADMIN_PASSWORD` - Admin password, must be between 8 and 30 chars long.
 - `JWT_SECRET` - Secret used for signing json web tokens.

+## Configuring the available teachers

+Create a copy of the `config/teachers.example.json` file and name it `config/teachers.json`.

+Fill it out with the teachers, that you want to be available in the dashboard.

 ## Setting up the database

 After populating your Mongo variables in the `.env` file, you can spin up the container using `docker-compose`.